eatulrajput/eatulrajput/README.md

 > _(More projects coming soon — currently organizing and refining my repositories)_

 - **Major Project (7th Semester):**
-  Developing a **Python-based chatbot application** with backend logic and user interaction flow handled using Flask.
+  Developing a **Python-based chatbot application** with backend logic and user interaction flow handled using FastAPI.

 - Planning to build and publish:
   - REST API demo apps